MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         // Get response body
         try
         {
-            System.IO.Stream content = await e.Response.TryGetContentAsync();
+            System.IO.Stream content = await e.Response.GetContentAsync();
+            // Null will be returned if no content was found for the response. if (content)
+            {
                 DoSomethingWithResponseContent(content);
             }
+        }
         catch (COMException ex)
         {
-            // A COMException will be thrown if no content was found for the
-            // response, or if it failed to load.
+            // A COMException will be thrown if the content failed to load.
         }
     }
 }